 6. Become an informed and involved supervisor.
 Obtain an overview of the most important issues facing your neighborhood or community.
 Browse through our Sitemap to see if we provide a short review of those topics.

 You can improve the performance of planning consultants by asking them challenging questions, probing their assumptions, and making it clear that you're attempting to become more knowledgeable and realistic about your major question marks.

 7. Consider how you can save money.
 You may be able to help with information gathering and community meetings, saving significant money.

 Your local government may be able to contribute mapping and data free; make sure your city planning consultants are taking advantage of what public and private entities in your community will provide at no cost.
 If possible, do some legwork for them.
-Focus your consulting money on judgments, drawings, mapping, and other tasks you can't possibly do for yourselves.
+Focus your consulting money on judgments, drawings, mapping, and other tasks you cannot do for yourselves.

-And every day, more computer applications for mapping (called geographic information systems, or GIS for short) are available to the general public, so that reason for hiring a consultant may fade into the sunset.
+Every day, more computer applications for mapping (called geographic information systems, or GIS for short) are available to the general public, so that reason for hiring a consultant may fade into the sunset.